jschristie/docs/sources/cluster/index.md

 |-----------------------|---------------|---------------|---------------|-------------------------------|
 |	2		|	2 CPU ea.	|	8 GB	|	40 GB	|	4444 and 8989 (LDAP replication), 30865 (file system syncing)|

+**NOTE: Above three ports should be opened in such a way that Node-1/host-1 can talk to Node-2/host-2 through these ports and vice versa**

 **Note:** For convenience, the VMs are identified as `host-1` and `host-2`

 ## Preparing VMs